-Patients need to discuss these surgeries extensively with their surgeon in order to ensure they are on the same page.
+Having an in-depth discussion with your physician is a key step prior to undergoing any surgical procedure, but it’s particularly important if you’re planning facial reconstruction surgery.
+Patients should discuss these procedures extensively with their surgeon in order to ensure they are on the same page.

 1. How long will it take to heal from this surgery?

 Simply put, surgery causes stress.
 Facial surgery can cause a bit more stress to patients because of the importance of the face to human identity.
-Knowing how long it takes to heal will help set your expectations through the surgery.
+Knowing how long it takes to heal will help you set expectations about the surgery and recovery.

 2. Will additional surgery be needed?